powergo/pytracking/README.rst

 ~~~~~~~~

 You can encode metadata in both kinds of links.
 For example, you can associate
-a customer id with a click tracking link so when the customer click on the
+a customer id with a click tracking link so when the customer clicks on the
 link, you'll know exactly which customer clicked on it.

 pylinktracking implements a stateless tracking strategy: all necessary